obsidiansystems/ledger-app-tezos/README.md

     $ tezos-client authorize ledger to bake for <SIGNATURE>
     ```

-    This only authorizes the key for baking on the Ledger, but does
+    This only authorizes the key for baking on the Ledger Nano S, but does
     not inform the blockchain of your intention to bake.
 This might
     be necessary if you re-install the app, or if you have a different
     paired Ledger that you are using to bake for the first time.